Disputing Google LSA Leads: What Counts, What Doesn't, and What to Do Next

 If "Dispute" is not available, rate the lead accurately and document it internally (date, caller, why it was not a new job).
 Dispute options can vary by lead status or how Google classified the call.
 Keeping a simple log helps you spot patterns.

-“Reviewing calls is the job.
-If the caller is an existing customer or it is not a new job inquiry, we should dispute it when possible.
-This is normal early on and protects spend.”
+"Reviewing calls is the job.
+If the caller is an existing customer or it's not a new job inquiry, we should dispute it when possible.
+This is normal early on and protects spend."